 This is the seventh revision of the MVS 3.8j installation instructions that I have written and is going live on April 30, 2020.
 The first version was based upon utilizing the combination of the Bekker distribution libraries and the starter system from the IBM distribution tapes.
 Because of the possible contamination of the Bekker distribution with licensed material, the Bekker distribution was removed from the FTP site where it had been available.
 Since the Bekker distribution was no longer available, I replaced that set of instructions with one based solely upon the IBM distribution tapes.
 However, those instructions also relied upon a couple of key components that had been extracted from the Bekker distribution libraries.
 The current version relies exclusively upon the IBM distribution libraries.
 Further, this revision updates the references, screen snapshots, and output logs to reflect version 3.13 of Hercules (25 September 2017).

 From the beginning this has been a community effort, and I have relied upon and incorporated suggestions and corrections to my instructions from many other individuals in the Hercules' community.
-The initial set of instructions would never have come into existence without the contributions (both directly to me and through the Hercules group discussions) by Jay Maynard, Volker Bandke, Ken Hall, Jim Morrison, Dutch Owens, Phil Roberts, and Wolfgang Schaefer.
+The initial set of instructions would never have come into existence without the contributions (both directly to me and through the Hercules group discussions) by Volker Bandke, Ken Hall, Jay Maynard, Jim Morrison, Dutch Owens, Phil Roberts, Wolfgang Schaefer, and Peter Stockdill, as well as other names that I have certainly not included here.
 The shared successes (and failures) in those joint endeavors were more than a little reflected in the later revisions of these instructions.
 Between the major revisions, I frequently make updates to incorporate new information, either garnered from the Hercules' community discussion groups or from direct feedback received from those who have either seen errors or problems in my instructions or knew of different or better ways to accomplish the installation tasks.
 I have tried to always give credit to the source of the information sent to me by others that has been incorporated into this tutorial and I shall continue to do so.

 And this seems to be a good time to say "thank you," to Jeff Snyder and Michael Sullivan, who have gone through my instructions as I was doing this update, sent me many emails and lists of errata, as well as suggestions for improvements.
 Without their help there likely would have been many places where bugs were left in the instructions that are now, thankfully, long gone.